thingsboard/thingsboard.github.io/docs/user-guide/ui/advanced-data-key-configuration.md

 entity-table-example:
     0:
         image: /images/user-guide/widgets/advanced-data-key/entity-table-example-1-ce.png
-        title: 'Open the dashboard and enter edit mode by clicking the button in the top right corner of the screen.;'
+        title: 'Open the dashboard and enter edit mode by clicking the button in the top right corner of the screen;'
     1:
         image: /images/user-guide/widgets/advanced-data-key/entity-table-example-2-ce.png
         title: 'In the top right corner of the widget, click the "pencil" icon to open the widget editing window;'
     2:
         image: /images/user-guide/widgets/advanced-data-key/entity-table-example-3-ce.png
-        title: 'Now, click "pencil" icon to next to the key that you want to edit;'
+        title: 'Now, click "pencil" icon next to the key that you want to edit;'
     3:
         image: /images/user-guide/widgets/advanced-data-key/entity-table-example-4-ce.png
         title: 'The data key configuration window has been opened.
 Navigate to the "Advanced" tab to open advanced data key configuration.'